Blog

 embedded as a subsystem in the overall technical documentation system:

-And with the close integration of the clinical trial (whether for approval, as part of the clinical evaluation or as part of a DiGA study) with the process of literature search and thus with the clinical evaluation, digitalization of the essential documents of the clinical trial, such as e.g . b.
+And with the close integration of clinical trials (whether for approval, within the framework of clinical evaluation or within the framework of a DiGA study) with the literature search process and thus with the clinical evaluation, digitization of the essential documents of the clinical trial, such as...

 • Clinical trial plan (Appendix XV, Chapter II, Section 3 of the MDR)